 |Dependency Entry||This is an Internet Explorer/Edge browser artefact.|

 |DOM Store||Web storage and DOM storage (Document Object Model storage) are web application software methods and protocols used for storing data in a web browser.
 Web storage supports persistent data storage, similar to cookies but with a greatly enhanced capacity and no information stored in the HTTP request header.|

 |Download||This entry relates to applications and files which have been downloaded via the web browser.|

 |Favicon||A favicon, also known as a shortcut icon, web site icon, tab icon or bookmark icon, is a file containing one or more small icons associated with a particular website or web page.|

-A favorite entry for Internet Explorer/Edge browser relates to a Microsoft internet Explorer or Microsoft Edge bookmark.
+A favorite entry for the Internet Explorer/Edge browser relates to a Microsoft Internet Explorer or Microsoft Edge bookmark.

 |Feedplat||This is an Internet Explorer/Edge browser artefact relating to RSS feeds.|

 Most browsers can save information every time the user fills out a form so that the next time they access a form, they will see a drop-down list of options to choose from.